affinidi/affinidi-core-sdk/README.md

 ### common-libs/tiny-lds-ecdsa-secp256k1-2019
 This packages is the same as https://github.com/decentralized-identity/lds-ecdsa-secp256k1-2019.js, but uses `tiny-secp256k1` for signing.

+### common-libs/did-auth-lib
+The `did-auth-lib` folder contains the `@affinidi/affinidi-did-auth-lib` [npm package](https://www.npmjs.com/package/@affinidi/affinidi-did-auth-lib).
+This library allows proving that the client/user is the owner of provided `DID`.
+Based on this proof App builders can give the client/user access to the appropriate resources.

 ### common-libs/vc-common
 The `vc-common` folder contains the `@affinidi/vc-common` [npm package](https://www.npmjs.com/package/@affinidi/vc-common).
 This package implements VC and VP types and utility functions that help with type-safe credential issuance and verification.
 It is considered less *opinionated* because it supports a wider variety of DIDs and VCs as long as they conform to the core data model.